 Some beers are just perfect for party time – whether it’s at the beach, at a concert or in a bustling bar or club.
 We call this our “beer culture” collection – a line-up of well-known international beer brands that will add extra fun and adventure to a night out.

 Our duo of flagship beers are easy-to-drink, refreshing lagers with a bit of a tropical feel.
-San Miguel, the largest brewer in the Philippines, is growing quickly in popularity around the world, while Singapore’s Tiger beer is widely recognized as the signature “Asian lager,” and is the best-selling premium lager in Asia.
+Singapore’s Tiger beer is widely recognized as the signature “Asian lager,” and is the best-selling premium lager in Asia.
 Sol, with a proud history dating back to 1899, represents the “Spirit of Mexico” and is gaining popularity as the modern, stylish choice in this category.
 And Estrella Galicia is the best-selling premium lager in Northern Spain.

 "Beer culture" brands are fun beers, adding breadth and international variety to a bar's drinks list.
 They're also an easy way to liven up a restaurant's offerings.
-Tiger is a natural for Chinese and other Asian cuisines, San Miguel is well suited to spicy Southeast Asian dishes, and Sol is a sophisticated choice to accompany Mexican food and Estrella Galicia is the natural choice for paella and seafood dishes.
+Tiger is a natural for Chinese and other Asian cuisines and Sol is a sophisticated choice to accompany Mexican food and Estrella Galicia is the natural choice for paella and seafood dishes.